 You can use several different types of orders to make and control your trades in forex trading.
 Some orders control both how you enter and how you exit the market.
 Learning what they all mean can go a long way toward successful trading.

 Market orders are executed live on the market at the current price.
 You're telling the broker that you don't care about the spread as much as you care about entering the market right now.
 A market order can be used to open or close a trade at the market price.

 Limit orders are typically those that are used to exit the market in profit.
 If you're going long, the limit order will be above the market price, and if you are going short, the limit order will be below the market price.
 Think of a limit order like a finish line.
-Your trade will be closed when the market price crosses the limit order and your profit will be realized to your account balance.
+Your trade will be closed when the market price crosses the limit order, and your profit will be realized in your account balance.

 Stop Orders or Stop Loss Orders

 A stop order is also an exit order that will close your trade.
 Commonly referred to as a stop loss order or a protective stop order, this type of order is intended to limit the amount of loss incurred by your trade.
 A stop loss order will close your trade at a designated level of loss.
 Stop orders can also be used to lock in gains as your trades progress into profit.
 Stop losses can be painful when they're hit, but they'll keep you in the trading game longer than if they're not used.